 Commission on Rehabilitation Counselor Certification (CRCC): CRCC is the world’s largest rehabilitation counseling organization dedicated to improving the lives of individuals with disabilities, and sets the standard for competent delivery of quality rehabilitation counseling services through its nationally accredited and internationally recognized Certified Rehabilitation Counselor (CRC) certification program.
 Please Note: CRCC is an organization that sets standards and certifications for the rehabilitation counseling profession.

 Council for Accreditation of Counseling & Related Educational Programs (CACREP): The vision of CACREP is to provide leadership and to promote excellence in professional preparation through the accreditation of counseling and related educational programs.
-As an accrediting body, CACREP is committed to the development of standards and procedures that reflect the needs of a dynamic, diverse and complex society.
+As an accrediting body, CACREP is committed to the development of standards and procedures that reflect the needs of a dynamic, diverse, and complex society.
 Please Note: CACREP is an accreditation organization that oversees rehabilitation and other types of counseling programs.

 Illinois Counseling Association (ICA): The ICA mission is to enhance the quality of life in society by promoting the development of professional counselors, advancing the counseling profession and using the profession and practice of counseling to promote respect for human dignity and diversity.